 This is actually a super easy craft project that looks really cute and fun!
 It can be a great way to use up some stash, and have a little seasonal fun; suitable for kids and adults, though smaller crafters may need a hand with the sewing!

 Week 2 of the # CraftRoomInspiredChallenge – Old Comfy Socks.

 To see my first post about the #CraftRoomInspiredChallenge click here!

 It’s definitely getting more autumnal isn’t it!
 If you’re seeking out your colder-weather clothing, perhaps you come across a pair of old cosy socks, why not take part in this week’s # CraftRoomInspiredChallenge!

-This is a sponsored conversation written by me on behalf of Cricut.
-The opinions and text are all mine.
+This is a sponsored conversation; written by me on behalf of Cricut.
+The following opinions and text are all my own.

 I will be completely honest, I have never given much thought to iron-on projects.
-This isn’t to say I’ve never had the idea, I just assumed it was too complicated or fiddly for me, as well as something at risk of being a bit of a fad, that I’d pay out for, before becoming bored with it, not using it or getting distracted with something else.
+This isn’t to say I’ve never had the idea; I was under the impression; that Iron-on projects are too complex.
+As well as something at risk of being a bit of a fad, that I’d pay out for; before becoming bored with it; not using it or getting distracted with something else.

-Though I arrange #CraftBlogClub now, I have been a part of it for so much longer, and the annual Secret Santa is one of my favourite of the regular challenges and events throughout the #CraftBlogClub year.
+Though I arrange #CraftBlogClub now; I have been a part of it for so much longer.
+The annual Secret Santa is one of my favourite of the regular challenges and events throughout the #CraftBlogClub year.

-My guest blogger today is Christine, a fellow craft blogger who I met through #CraftBlogClub on Twitter!
-I love her blog Craftyism, which is full of tutorials, tips, reviews and other crafty goodness.
+My guest blogger today is Christine, sharing fab gifts for crafters!
+A fellow craft blogger who I met through #CraftBlogClub on Twitter; I love her blog Craftyism, which is full of tutorials, tips, reviews and other crafty goodness.